TL;DR

 Understanding the Two Main Types of Over 50s Policies

-To make the right choice, you need to be crystal clear on the two paths available to you.
+To make the right choice, you may need to be crystal clear on the two paths available to you.
 The terminology can be confusing, but the difference is fundamental.

-1. Guaranteed Acceptance Over 50s Life Insurance
+1. subject to terms Acceptance Over 50s Life Insurance

 This is the product you most commonly see advertised on daytime television.
 It's a whole-of-life insurance policy with a straightforward promise.